Accused robber had a very, very bad month

 Weathers, 32, is one of two men lodged in the Jackson County Jail on robbery charges after a minor gunshot wound to the arm brought him to the Providence Medford Medical Center emergency room at 6 a.m.
 Thursday, Feb.
 22, according to a release issued by Medford police.

-The shooting occurred during an alleged heroin deal that began near Ashland motels on Clover Lane, according to documents filed by Medford police.
+The shooting occurred during a heroin deal that began near Ashland motels on Clover Lane, according to documents filed by Medford police.
 Weathers and Cody Hanson, 32, allegedly set up a deal to pay Kyle Ludlow and another man $800 for a half-ounce of heroin.

 Court documents filed by police indicate that the buyers and sellers both had bad intentions.
 The half-ounce of heroin was described as "fake drugs" in an affidavit filed by Medford police, while Weathers allegedly told police he and Hanson planned to rob the victim with a stun gun.